What is B2B Lead Generation?

-What are B2B leads? | Who conducts B2B lead generation? | How is B2B lead generation conducted? | The importance of data in B2B lead generation | What technology can help with B2B lead generation? | B2B lead generation: influencer insights | More B2B lead generation resources from Cognism | Further reading, links and resources | Contact Cognism today
+What are B2B leads? | Who conducts B2B lead generation? | How is B2B lead generation conducted? | What technology can help with B2B lead generation? | B2B lead generation: influencer insights | More B2B lead generation resources from Cognism | Further reading, interviews with experts, and video resources

 There are two types of B2B lead:

-Marketing-qualified leads, or MQLs, are leads who are deemed very likely to become a paying customer.
+Marketing-qualified leads, or MQLs, are targeted leads who are deemed very likely to become a paying customer.
 The qualification is based on the engagement that the MQL has had with your business’s marketing efforts.

-Sales-qualified leads, or SQLs, are MQLs who have progressed along the funnel and are deemed to be ready for engagement with your sales team.
+Sales-qualified leads, or SQLs, are MQLs who have progressed along the sales funnel and are deemed to be ready for engagement with your sales team.
 To be designated as an SQL, the lead must have shown intent to buy your company’s product or service.